SinuSonic Review: Does Sinus Therapy Actually Work?

 SinuSonic is a physical device used to improve nasal breathing and relieve congestion due to sinus issues.
 The brand claims that with just two minutes of therapy twice a day, users can “overcome your nasal congestion challenges – allowing you to breathe easier.
 And feel better.”

-But is SinuSonic proven to work, or are these just marketing claims?
+But is SinuSonic proven to work?
 How does the device actually work in the body?
 Is it safe?
-And how do real users rate and describe the effects of SinuSonic?
+And is SinuSonic better or worse than nasal support devices like Breathe Right Strips?

-In this article we’ll answer all of these questions and more as we explain how SinuSonic works and analyze its underlying technology based on medical studies to give our take on whether or not it’s likely to be effective.
+In this article we’ll answer all of these questions and more, as we explain how SinuSonic works, and analyze its underlying technology to give our take on whether or not it’s likely to be effective for nasal congestion relief.

 How Does SinuSonic Work?